cyscale/cyscale.com/src/pages/careers/cloud-security-analyst.md

 location: Romania
 date: 2021-12-16T10:05:59.202Z
 permalink: cloud-security-analyst
-description: Cyscale is a startup from Cluj-Napoca, activating in the cloud cybersecurity industry.
-We are looking for an experienced cloud security analyst
+description: Cyscale is a startup with offices in London (UK) and Cluj-Napoca (RO), activating in the cloud cybersecurity industry.
+  We are looking for an experienced Cloud Security Analyst.
 skills: Cloud Architect, Cybersecurity, Cloud, Threat Analysis, Research, AWS, GCP, Azure
 experience: senior